erikbaranowski/sandbox-php7/README.md

 About

 	This repository holds the configuration and instructions for hosting a php7 development sandbox.

-Currently running php 7.3 on Centos 7.6
+	Currently running PHP 7.3 on CentOS 7.6

 Install